buildpacks/docs/content/docs/tools/pack/cli/install.md

 ## Homebrew

-To install `pack` on macOS and Linux, the easiest way is to use Homebrew:
+To install `pack` on macOS, the easiest way is to use Homebrew:

 ```bash
 brew install buildpacks/tap/pack